dylanwebbc/TennisPredictionModel/README.txt

-A double random forest tennis prediction model boasting 63% accuracy Built using the scikitlearn module in python
+A random forest tennis prediction model boasting up to 64% accuracy in predicting the winner of a given match Built using the scikitlearn module in python
 Utilizes data compiled by Jeff Sackman https://github.com/JeffSackmann